google/closure-templates/documentation/dev/adv-java.md

     particular future is available via the `RenderResult.future()` method.
 1.  `LIMITED` this means that the output stream told us to stop rendering

-How to handle each event depends stronly on the particular environment of the rendering operation.
+How to handle each event depends strongly on the particular environment of the rendering operation.
 For example,

 *   If the future is a `ListenableFuture` then a listener could be attached and